libremfg/rhize-docs/content/deploy/install/services.md

 ## Install and add roles for the DB

-The first service to install must be the {{< param db >}}.
+The first service to install must be the {{< param db >}} database.
 You also need to configure {{< param db >}} service to have roles in Keycloak.

-1. Use helm to install the database:
+1. Use Helm to install the database:

     ```bash
     helm install -f baas.yaml {{< param application_name >}}-baas {{< param application_name >}}/baas -n {{< param application_name >}}
     ```

     To confirm it works, run the following

     ```bash
     kubectl get pods